jean-francoisgiraud/GTD/README.md

 ST Status (O open, C Closed)

 Current model: Machine learning mathematics> Probability> Frequentists> Basic notion of probability: # Results / # Attempts
-Futur model: Machine learning mathematics> Probability> Bayesian> Basic notion of probability: The probability is not a number, but a distribution itself.
+Future model: Machine learning mathematics> Probability> Bayesian> Basic notion of probability: The probability is not a number, but a distribution itself.